 When you set out to buy a house, it’s inspiring to dream about the memories you’ll make in your new home.
 But it’s not uncommon for the process of actually buying that home to bring on feelings of dread… even for seasoned buyers.
 After all, the home buying process—from beginning to end—has a ton of moving parts.
 Not to mention, it’s likely the biggest financial decision you’ll ever make.
-Still, it’s not rocket science.
-And if you take your time, work with reputable professionals, and—most importantly—ask the right questions, you’ll be just fine.
+Still, it’s not rocket science, but figuring out how to ask smart questions can be challenging.
+But if you take your time, work with reputable professionals, and—most importantly—ask the right questions, you’ll be just fine.

 What’s the Seller’s Motivation for Selling the House?

 Though you may not get a straight answer, it’s worth asking this question because it can help inform your negotiation strategy.
 For example, a seller who is relocating for a job opportunity may have a deadline by which they must sell their house.
 This tells you that, while they still want to get a good price, there may be room to negotiate since they also want to sell the house quickly.
 On the flip side, if you discover that the seller has no urgent need to sell, you know your offer will likely need to meet or exceed their list price.

 When Was the House Put on the Market?